steeles/insight-data-science/README.md

 Business questions: What single from a record should we release?
 Where to advertise for concerts, records, etc?
 What songs should a radio station play at a particular time?
-Is ratings information available?
+(Is ratings information publically available?)
 Do factors like weather, holiday, the economy, time of day, etc matter?
 Most of the effect of music comes without the lyrics.

 Promotions- reaching the appropriate audience with concerts, parties, promotional appearances, etc?